This post has been updated with new links and fresh content. 🙂

 - What exactly Google Shopping is

-- How to set up a Google Merchant Center account
+- Setting up a Google Merchant Center account

-- How to optimize your product feed and what to focus on
+- Optimizing your product feed and what to focus on

 - Advanced remarketing strategies

-The first half of this post is going to take you deep into the highly technical, but mandatory setup that Google requires you to comply with.
-There are lots of rules and requirements to follow–but without this setup, you’ll never get to serve a single shopping ad.
+The first half of this post is going to take you deep into some technical setup details that Google requires you to comply with.
+There are lots of rules and requirements to follow, but if you don’t comply, you’ll never get to serve a single shopping ad.

-If your Google Merchant Center is already running like a well-oiled machine, you can skip straight to the action, beginning with product feed optimization (because, trust me, you won’t want to miss out on what a well-optimized product title can do for you).
+If your Google Merchant Center is already running like a well-oiled machine, you can skip straight to the action, beginning with product feed optimization.
+Trust me, you won’t want to miss out on what a well-optimized product title can do for you.

 So, let’s get started.

 Google shopping ads (sometimes called Product Listing Ads or PLAs for short) are available to advertisers in these countries with physical products for sale.
 The best part?
 You can show what your products look like and show searchers the price before they even hit your website:

 Because shopping ads convey so much more information to the searcher before they visit your site than text ads do, the clicks they provide tend to be from visitors with stronger intent to buy than normal text ads.
 In other words, you end up with visitors who already know what your product looks like and how much it costs.